IBM/operator-sample-go/documentation/demo.md

 To make the operator spring into life, we need to create some resources with a ‘kind’ that correlates to the CRD definitions the operators have already installed to the cluster.
 These resources can be created manually via the operator’s UI, or you can create from a yaml file as most Kubernetes administrators would do.
 Let’s apply the following yamls:

 * The database cluster itself.
 Note the kind is a custom resource, defined by our Database operator, and the fields are specific to our database application.
 We don’t need to create lots of kuberenetes resources ourselves, the DatabaseCluster kind provides an abstraction.
-We only need to give the database cluster a name, and define how many pods we want (1 leader, 2 followers in this case):
+We only need to give the database cluster a name, and define how many pods we want (1 leader, 1 follower in this case):

 ```
+cd operator-database
-cat <<EOF | oc apply -f -
+oc apply -f config/samples/database.sample_v1alpha1_databasecluster.yaml
-apiVersion: database.sample.third.party/v1alpha1
-kind: DatabaseCluster
-metadata:
-  name: databasecluster-sample
-  namespace: database
-spec:
-  image: docker.io/nheidloff/database-service:v1.0.62
-  amountPods: 3
-EOF
 ```

 Now we have a database cluster which has populated itself with some default data, so we can test it right away.
-Let’s test the database by calling its endpoint to return the data (from within the container's terminal as the endpoint is not externally exposed):
+Let’s test the database by calling its endpoint to return the data (from within the container's terminal in the database namespace, as the endpoint is not externally exposed):

 ```
 curl -s http://localhost:8089/persons